tutorial

 import { CompressedImage } from "@foxglove/schemas";

-Leverage the full potential of Foxglove Studio
+Leverage the full potential of Foxglove

-We developed Foxglove Studio to advance the state of the art in open source robotics.
+We developed Foxglove to advance the state of the art in open source robotics.
 MCAP was our first step towards visualizing general-purpose robotics data, and Foxglove schemas are a continuation of that vision.
-We want to make it easy for all robotics teams, regardless of framework, to get data into Studio and take full advantage of our tools.
+We want to make it easy for all robotics teams, regardless of framework, to get data into Foxglove and take full advantage of our tools.

-Read more:
+Read more

 Get started for free